 Scholarships and Fellowships

 Public health scholarship and fellowship information is distributed via student email listservs and also posted within the MySPH (My Source for Public Health) Opportunity Manager.
-In addition, since the Arnold School of Public Health is a member of the Association of Schools & Programs of Public Health (ASPPH), graduate students are eligible for fellowships offered through ASPPH.
+Since the Arnold School of Public Health is a member of the Association of Schools & Programs of Public Health (ASPPH), graduate students are eligible for fellowships offered through ASPPH.
 The University of South Carolina Graduate School also has a listing of available fellowships and awards.
+For a list of scholarships offered by department please visit the Financial Aid and Scholarships Departmental Scholarships website.

 Grants, Loans, and Other Financial Assistance